 They don't like the president and they want to get him.

-I think if Mueller really wanted to get to the truth, of course he would offer Assange immunity in order to testify because Assange knows where he uh I would presume he knows where he got the information.
+I think if Mueller really wanted to get to the truth, of course he would offer Assange immunity in order to testify because Assange knows where he would presume he knows where he got the information.

-And you're right, he said over and over again he didn't get it from the Russians.
+He said over and over again he didn't get it from the Russians.

-Now everything has to be taken with a grain of salt, but I think you could get to the truth or closer to the truth if he were offered immunity in exchange for his testimony.
+Now, everything has to be taken with a grain of salt, but I think you could get to the truth or closer to the truth if he were offered immunity in exchange for his testimony.

 I mean, that's all negotiated.

-Yeah, a lot of times an immunity deal they already get to see up front what it is.
+Yeah, a lot of times an immunity deal, they already get to see up front what it is.

 You just send testify to it.

-I just have not seen the f evidence.
+I just have not seen the evidence.

-I mean, I know it's basically anyone I talk to, that's they always say, No, it's we know it's Russia.
+I mean, I know it's basically anyone I talk to.

 Well, was it Russia and China?